-A directory of traders past and present can be found on our WGW Traders website, and a list of which ones will be at the forthcoming event can be found here once confirmed.
+A list of which Traders will be at the forthcoming event can be found here once confirmed.

 Please note that because of poor mobile data connections in Whitby, few of the Traders at the Bizarre Bazaar are able to accept card payments, so if you’re planning to shop it’s a good idea to make a detour to a cash point first.
 The nearest cash point to the Spa and Leisure Centre is in the off licence next to The Granby pub on Skinner Street.
 Other than that, it’s a hike back to the TSB by Poundland on Flowergate which is also the nearest cash point for The Brunswick Centre.

 Admission to all Trading Areas of the Official Bizarre Bazaar Alternative Market is free of charge, and they are open between 10am-5pm Fri/Sat and 10am-4pm Sun.